DiffMu/DiffPrivacyInference.jl/docs/src/tutorial/01_sensitivity_functions.md

 has sensitivity 1 in its first and sensitivity 2 in its second argument.

 ## Sensitivity of expressions
 The typechecker will discern between two kinds of expressions by assigning either a sensitivity or a privacy to each variable therein.
 It can infer the sensitivity of all julia expressions that adhere to the [supported syntax](@ref syntax) and that don't contain any of the [builtin privacy mechanisms](@ref builtins) nor calls to other [privacy functions](@ref privacy-functions).
+Be aware of the [limitations of the type checker regarding floating point implementations](https://diffmu.github.io/DiffPrivacyInference.jl/dev/tutorial/02_privacy_functions/#Warning:-Floating-point-is-dangerous!)!